swcarpentry/shell-novice/02-create.md

 quotes.txt
 ~~~

-One has to be careful when specifying target file name, since `mv` will
+One has to be careful when specifying the target file name, since `mv` will
 silently overwrite any existing file with the same name, which could
 lead to data loss.
 An additional flag, `mv -i` (or `mv --interactive`),
 can be used to make `mv` ask the user for confirmation before overwriting.